Photo Gallery

 ALBUM 11: Native Wildflowers of the Valley, Aug.
 2024

-In an effort to identify some of the valley’s plant species, we have been using PlantNet, which is free, easy, and intelligently designed.
+In an effort to inventory some of the valley’s plant species and ecological potential, we have been using free plant ID tool PlantNet.
 It has helped us identify and sort through which flowers are native, edible, medicinal, useful to wildlife, etc.

 ALBUM 10: Saint Ita’s Farm Updates, July 2024